flatscrew/rasterflow-docs/content/2.operations/compositors/subtract.md

 ---
 title: Subtract
 description: "Math operation subtract, performs the operation per pixel, using either the constant provided in 'value' or the corresponding pixel from the buffer on aux as operands.
-The result is the evaluation of the expression result = input - value"
+The result is the evaluation of the expression result = input - value."
 links:
   - label: "gegl:subtract"
     to: "https://gegl.org/operations/gegl-subtract"